builders/docs/docs/energy/index.md

 ---
-description: Improving the experience of all living things on Earth.
+description: Improving the experience of all living things on Earth
 items:
   - ethics.md
   - principles.md